A landing page on a website is the page where a visitor arrives or "lands on."

 Lead generation landing pages are mainly used to capture data through a form, email, or contact number.
 These pages are also called Squeeze pages.

 A landing page helps you to direct your traffic to the goal.
 It also helps to control the website and aims at increasing conversion.
 It is especially good for search engines.

-Creating landing pages helps you target your desired audience and offer something precious and convert many visitors into leads while also getting information regarding who they are and other personal data.
+Creating landing pages helps you target your desired audience, offer something precious, and convert many visitors into leads while also getting information about who they are and other personal data.
 If you are looking for all these, you need landing pages.

 Briefly speaking, Landing pages are very useful beyond simple web pages, especially if you are running a marketing campaign or sales campaign concentrated on one particular action.

 There are many more reasons why you need to have landing pages on your website or on hosted sites.
 The reasons include:

 It is a huge mistake to direct all search and social traffic to your website's home page.
 Instead of that, you should focus on getting your readers landed on specialized landing pages.

 Landing pages are the best bet for any lead generation or customer conversion.
 These can also form part of a powerful PPC strategy.